July 23, 2018

 Like other forms of fundraising, an ICO is a significant financial event, as well as an important milestone in a company’s development.
 Companies considering an ICO need to go beyond the technological and marketplace factors and consider the tax-related implications of their proposed offering.

 Failing to plan for the taxation of ICO proceeds can reduce the amount of capital available.
 It can also raise thorny compliance issues that can―at a minimum―distract management from focusing on their core technology and building a successful business.

-Armanino’s Outsourced Accounting services team brings 30+ years of specialized experience to the financial and accounting function in private businesses and nonprofit organizations.
+Armanino’s Business Outsourcing Services team brings 30+ years of specialized experience to the financial, accounting and HR function in private businesses and nonprofit organizations.